samjwu/CMakeGuide/README.md

 ### Stage 1 - Build the Project Manually

 This section describes building the project manually.
-To immediately start building the project, skip to [the Stage 1 README](./Stage1/README.md).
+To skip the explanation and immediately start building the project, skip to [the Stage 1 README](./Stage1/README.md).

 ```
 cd Stage1